HannesHaggander/G258/README.md

 for Android devices

-	Transfer the HoppaEllie_AndroidBuild.apk to your phone and install the application like you would any other android application.
+	Transfer the HoppaEllie_AndroidBuild.apk to your android device and install

 for PC